A heat pump is a machine that can take heat from one place and then deliver that heat to another place at a higher temperature.

 The home refrigerator again is a good example of the efficiency of these systems in transferring heat (keeping the contents cold) at very low running costs (and don't forget, your refrigerator is on 24 - 7).

-The key ingredient for extracting the thermal energy heat from the ground, water, or air, as with your refrigerator, is the '
+The key ingredient for extracting the thermal energy heat from the ground, water, or air, as with your refrigerator, is the 'refrigerant' in the heat exchange captors (the coils).

 Because chlorofluorocarbons (CFCs), along with other chlorine and bromine containing compounds, have been implicated in the accelerated depletion of ozone in our Earth's stratosphere (which isn't good) new refrigerants have been introduced such as R407C, R134a and R410A.